vinod-kha/face-recognition-with-aws/README.md

 * run testing.py script and give person name , unknown name to check weather it is rekognizing correctly or not.

-Note: Modify with your Dynamdb , s3 , IAM role and lamabda function
+Note: Modify with your Dynamdb, s3 and Rokognize collection name which your given in the scripts.